 Club meets every Thursday during lunch in C5

 Club: All students are welcome to come in and play chess, eat lunch, and socialize.

 Club meets 1st & 3rd Thursday during lunch in E7

 Debate Club: An opportunity for students to learn about debate and discuss topics of interest.
 All students are welcome to come!

-Club meets 1st & 3rd Monday of the month during lunch in Q1
+Club meets 1st & 3rd Wednesday of the month during lunch in Q3

 FCA (Fellowship of Christian

 Athletes): A non-denominational Christian sports club.
 Speakers (coaches, athletes, and pastors) are invited to bring a message that combines faith and sports to inspire student-athletes to be positive leaders in the classroom, on the campus, and in their sports.